tedk13/pui-website/content/docs/components/modal.md

   </div>
 </div>

 Modal default state is closed.
-Toggling `.modal--closed` on both the `.modal--overlay` and `.modal` will diplay the modal.
+Toggling `.modal--closed` on `.modal` will diplay the modal.

 `.modal__close` on the close button is also a handle for JS.